truemail-rb/truemail/README.md

   # It is equal to empty hash by default.
   config.validation_type_for = { 'somedomain.com' => :regex, 'otherdomain.com' => :mx }

   # Optional parameter.
+Validation of email which contains whitelisted emails always will
+  # return true.
+Other validations will not processed even if it was defined in validation_type_for
+  # It is equal to empty array by default.
+  config.whitelisted_emails = %w[user@somedomain1.com user@somedomain2.com]

+  # Optional parameter.
+Validation of email which contains blacklisted emails always will
+  # return false.
+Other validations will not processed even if it was defined in validation_type_for
+  # It is equal to empty array by default.
+  config.blacklisted_emails = %w[user@somedomain3.com user@somedomain4.com]

+  # Optional parameter.
 Validation of email which contains whitelisted domain always will
   # return true.
 Other validations will not processed even if it was defined in validation_type_for
   # It is equal to empty array by default.
   config.whitelisted_domains = %w[somedomain1.com somedomain2.com]

   # Optional parameter.
+Validation of email which contains blacklisted domain always will
+  # return false.
+Other validations will not processed even if it was defined in validation_type_for
+  # It is equal to empty array by default.
+  config.blacklisted_domains = %w[somedomain3.com somedomain4.com]

+  # Optional parameter.
 With this option Truemail will validate email which contains whitelisted
   # domain only, i.e. if domain whitelisted, validation will passed to Regex, MX or SMTP validators.
   # Validation of email which not contains whitelisted domain always will return false.
   # It is equal false by default.
   config.whitelist_validation = true

-  # Optional parameter.
-Validation of email which contains blacklisted domain always will
-  # return false.
-Other validations will not processed even if it was defined in validation_type_for
-  # It is equal to empty array by default.
-  config.blacklisted_domains = %w[somedomain3.com somedomain4.com]

   # Optional parameter.
 With this option Truemail will filter out unwanted mx servers via
   # predefined list of ip addresses.
 It can be used as a part of DEA (disposable email